 Honoring More Than His Name: The James J. Pancrazio Scholarship Fund

 For 27 years, Jim Pancrazio taught in the Human Development Counseling (HDC) program at UIS (under the name Sangamon State University through most of his years).

 Jim was a Founding Faculty Member of the university and, according to his wife, Sally, he would not have wanted to teach anywhere else: “He loved it here.”

-This past year, Sally Pancrazio and her sons have been funding an endowed scholarship at UIS in Jim’s memory.
-They’ve been joined by many, many of Jim’s former students, and well as colleagues, friends, and other family members who also want to honor this beloved professor.
+Sally Pancrazio and her sons have now funded an endowed scholarship at UIS in Jim’s memory.
+Their contributions have been increased through the contributions of many, many of Jim’s former students, and well as colleagues, friends, and other family members who also wanted to honor this beloved professor.

 Jim’s Love for Teaching and Service